A few years ago I was running bee hives on my farm.

 At this stage, both my daughters were almost foaming at the mouth.

-My wife had also become quite animated.
+My wife had also become animated.

 I fumigated the car.